tru_tags: Usage instructions

 What happens when you generate a tag cloud – are the tags there?
 That may give a clue.

-tru_tags_handler doesn’t show articles that are hidden or future-dated, so are all your articles visible on the normal site?
+tru_tags_handler doesn’t (by default) show articles that are hidden or future-dated, so are all your articles visible on the normal site?
 Are all your article sections marked “searchable” in the admin?
 What happens if you search for words that are in the tagged articles?

 Are you using clean URLs or messy?
 What happens if you manually construct a messy URL?
 (Like http://www.rainskit.com/?s=tag&t=life)